GameDevTecnico/cubos/README.md

 ## Who is making this engine

-We are  [Gamedev Técnico](https://www.instagram.com/gamedevtecnico/), a student group from [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) who makes games.
+We are  [GameDev Técnico](https://www.instagram.com/gamedevtecnico/), a student group from [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) who makes games.
 Our goal is to build a game engine from the ground up.